Eloynice/MODFIRE/MODFIRE-Prototype/README.md

 10-Criteria10(Sbiom)

-#### Example to optimize Wood Yield and Soil Loss in Paredes-> MainWithSpecific 50 res 50 Multi Paredes 0 1
+#### Example to optimize Wood Yield and Soil Loss in Paredes-> MainFloat 50 res 50 Multi Paredes 0 1

 The program will try to find valid solutions for 8 hours (28800000 miliseconds) or until there's a memory error.

 ## MainTime Paremeters
-Same as MainWithSpecific but the 4th parameter sets the time limit for finding solutions in miliseconds
+Same as MainFloat but the 4th parameter sets the time limit for finding solutions in miliseconds

 Example: MainTime 50 res 50 28800000 Paredes 0 1